Diagnosing Digital Patients

 What exactly is not working?
 Does it fail all the time?
 How does it fail exactly?
 What’s the expected behavior?

-Get to know the system, get to know the failure.
-We can’t fix what we don’t fully understand!
+Get to know the system, understand the failure.

 Clinical History

-Take a moment to look at the context surrounding the fault.
-Problems usually don’t come out of nowhere.
+Look at the context surrounding the error, problems don’t come out of nowhere.

 Physical Exam

-More digital than physical but you get the point.
+Well, digital really but you get the point.

 What input(s) causes the unintended behavior?
 How do we get it to happen consistently?

-If we can reproduce it consistently, we can fix it eventually!
+If you can reproduce it consistently, you’ll fix it eventually.

 Does this hurt?

 Does Y seem to make it any better?
-Does it also hurt if you X?
-Is it getting worse when I apply pressure here?
+Does it also break if you X?
+What makes it worse?

-This might come off as a bit sadistic, but it really is just a way to gather as much information as possible.
-It can be translated to software as evaluation by I/O: Give the system a bunch of different inputs and see how it affects the output.
+This might come off as a bit sadistic (and sometimes it is), but it’s analysis by I/O: Give the system a bunch of different inputs and see how it affects the output.

-What if you press this button/use that module instead?
+What if you press this button/use that plugin instead?

-Fear no consequence: Software (unlike people) can be rolled back!
+Fear no consequence, break the thing: Software (unlike people) can be rolled back.

 Tests and Data Analysis